yegor256/blog/_posts/2016/may/2016-05-10-keynote-clowns.md

 **Kitties!**
 Cute kitties.
 We all love them!
 Attach them somehow to your content.
 It is not really important whether they are related or not.
 You must show love.
-Instead of cats you can use a picture of your 2-y.o. daugther or yourself in a primary school.
+Instead of cats you can use a picture of your 2-y.o. daughter or yourself in a primary school.
 It has to be something sweet and adorable.

 **Keep talking!**